WAAutoMaton/ysyxSoC/ysyx/README-en.md

 * To access external interrupts, students need to **design their own arbitration logic** (the top layer of the core has reserved the io_interrupt interface, which will be led from the SoC and connected to the FPGA through ChipLink.
 Students need to design their own arbitration logic to implement PLIC on the FPGA.
 When the core receives an interrupt, it will jump to the exception handler, and then read the relevant registers of ChipLink MMIO to view the interrupt source information and respond.
 After the exception is handled, the interrupt source can be cleared by writing to the relevant registers of ChipLink MMIO. **The external interrupt function is optional, but if it is not implemented, the io_interrupt interface must still be retained**).
 * VGA and Frame Buffer ranges of MMIO addresses will access vga ctrl.
 0x1000_2000~0x1000_2fff is to access the axi4 slave port of vga for function configuration.
 The frame buffer of vga is actually stored in memory, but we want to write to the frame buffer through the MMIO bus, so a mapping module is added to the vga module, and the processor sends the write of a certain pixel to the MMIO Frame On the address of the Buffer, vga adds an offset to this address to obtain the address of the pixel in the memory, and forwards the read and write requests to the memory through its own axi4 host port.
 * Access to the devices designed by students needs to be implemented in the core and the device registers are allocated to the **Reserve address range**.
-> Note: There are no functional registers related to the SoC clock and pins in the address space of the 4th session SoC, which means that it is not supported to set SoC related parameters by accessing a certain address through software.
+> Note: There are no functional registers related to the SoC clock and pins in the address space of the 4th session SoC, **which means that it is not supported to set SoC related parameters by accessing a certain address through software**.

 ### Verilator Simulation Requirements Are as Follows:
 * Use Verilator to correctly compile your own core `ysyx_[8-bit student number].v` and `ysyxSoCFull.v` into the executable simulation program `emu`.